 How fault is determined in a car accident depends on police reports, witness statements, camera footage, and physical evidence.
 The adjuster’s initial assessment is not the final word, and challenging it often increases settlement value.

-The good news: most of the claim can be handled remotely.
+The good news: most of the claims can be handled remotely.
 Phone calls, video meetings, electronic signatures, and emailed records make it possible to manage the case from another state without flying back.
-Medical care can transfer to providers near your home, and your Texas attorney handles agency requests, insurer communication, and court filings on your behalf.
+Medical care can be transferred to providers near your home, and your Texas attorney handles agency requests, insurer communication, and court filings on your behalf.

 Two things out-of-state drivers should not skip: